 The signs of chronic inflammation aren’t always obvious, but they can be harmful and even deadly.
 Studies connect chronic inflammation with many modern human diseases, including cardiovascular disease, type 2 diabetes, and cancer.

 NAC can help dial down that inflammation.
-In one study, researchers found this supplement provided anti-inflammatory benefits while increasing the enzymes superoxide dismutase (SOD), glutathione, and glutathione S-transferase (GST).
-They concluded that NAC has both anti-inflammatory and (bonus!) anti-ulcerative effects.
+In one study, researchers found this supplement provided anti-inflammatory benefits while increasing the enzymes superoxide dismutase (SOD) (which fights against reactive damaging oxidative molecules), glutathione, and glutathione S-transferase (GST).
+(These latter two enzymes also act against harmful oxidative molecules.)
+The researchers concluded that NAC has both anti-inflammatory and (bonus!) anti-ulcerative effects.

 NAC and Gut Health